wix/react-native-navigation/docs/styling-the-navigator.md

   navBarSubtitleColor: 'red', // subtitle color
   navBarSubtitleFontFamily: 'font-name', // subtitle font
   screenBackgroundColor: 'white', // Default screen color, visible before the actual react view is rendered
+  screenBackgroundImageName: 'ios:<name of image in Images.xcassets>, android: <name of drawable>', // Optional. default screen background image.
   orientation: 'portrait' // Sets a specific orientation to a modal and all screens pushed to it.
 Default: 'auto'.
 Supported values: 'auto', 'landscape', 'portrait'
-  disabledButtonColor: '#ff0000' // chnaged the navigation bar button text color when disabled.
+  disabledButtonColor: '#ff0000' // changed the navigation bar button text color when disabled.

   // iOS only
   statusBarTextColorSchemeSingleScreen: 'light', // same as statusBarTextColorScheme but does NOT remember across pushes